Help Desk vs. Service Desk vs. ITSM: What Are the Differences?

 What is a Service Desk?

 A service desk is a centralized customer support center that serves as a single point of contact for end-user IT, software, and hardware issues.
-Most service desks are internal, meaning they focus on the needs of your employees, not those of external customers--but they're also customer-centric because they can provide services and information to employees who need them.
-Like help desks, service desks will be monitored according to response times and customer satisfaction scores; it's not expected that response times need to be as quick as Level 1 IT problems.
+Most service desks are internal, focusing on your employees' needs instead of external customers.
+However, they're also customer-centric because they can provide services and information to employees who need them.
+Like help desks, service desks will be monitored according to response times and customer satisfaction scores.
+Still, it's not expected that response times need to be as quick as Level 1 IT problems.

 Hence, the value of the service desk provides: